MazinLab/gen3-timekeeper/README.md

-# lowpass-to-phase
+# gen3-timekeeper
-HLS project to convert the lowpassed and decimated resonator IQ stream to 4 phase streams (and a debugging stream)
+HLS project to combine UTC timestamp, FPGA clock, and PPS signal into a dependable timestamp.